Silent (band)

-Silent is a Brazilian Arena Rock Band from Rio de Janeiro, Brazil.
+Silent is a Brazilian arena rock band from Rio de Janeiro, Brazil.

 Biography

-A Brazilian rock band imagined and created in February of 91 by Gus Andriew (Gustavo Andriewiski).
+Silent is a Brazilian rock band imagined and created in February 1991 by Gus Andriew (Gustavo Andriewiski).
 The goal was to start a band that in two months would already have material ready to be presented in a first concert.
 For that he summoned friends, like L.A.
 Tilly who had already been on past musical ventures, on the drums, followed by Marcoz Ferraz on the bass, and lastly Alexandre França on lead guitar.
 In two months SILENT was ready and able to perform.
 Their first show was on April 25 of 1991, in the once renowned but now closed Babilônia (night club and concert hall).
 The concert brought in a crowd of about 900 people.
-Two months passed and they recorded their first demo, and in January of 92 SILENT shot their first music video (For the song Watching), that was selected to premier on MTV Brazil’s show called “Demo MTV” and was included in the regular channel programing.
+Two months passed and they recorded their first demo, and in January of 92 SILENT shot their first music video (For the song Watching), that was selected to premier on MTV Brazil's show called “Demo MTV” and was included in the regular channel programing.
 In 93 Marcoz left the band, being replaced by Federico Arana, on the bass and vocals.
 In the same year SILENT starred in the sound track of a Brazilian soap opera called “O Mapa da Mina”, produced by Rede Globo de Televisão.
 In the following years that would repeat itself, in 96 and 97, which finally lead to the release of the album “The Bright Side” in 2001, that received raved reviews from around the world, even scoring an 83 grade in the well-known Japanese magazine Burnn.
 That year also marked the leave of Gustavo Andriewiski from the band.
 From 2002 to 2005 the band tried to reinvent itself and release new material, but all of these efforts were in vain, and the band broke up.